 If you are willing to do that then go for it.

-I use Evan’s pedigree program that auto-fills the pedigrees for me.
+Evan’s pedigree program is like an easy rabbit pedigree generator.
 It is worth EVERY PENNY!
 All I have to do is click each parent and print them out.
 You don’t need to have a fancy program like that.
 You can use a template in a google doc or image editing program.
 I used to handwrite them and after my first few litters were sold.
 Yep, it was time to make things a little easier on myself.

 When you are filling a rabbit pedigree out the Sire’s pedigree information goes on the upper half of the pedigree and the Dam’s (mother) information goes on the lower half of the pedigree.
 Make sure to watch the video below to see it done.

-What Does It Mean When A Rabbit Is Registered
+What Does It Mean To Have A Registered Rabbit

 If a rabbit has a pedigree that does not mean they are registered.
 When a rabbit is registered the rabbit’s family tree (pedigree) is logged with the ARBA and after a few weeks and all the info is checked the owner is mailed a certificate of registration with the pedigree printed on the back.